AYBUcode/CENG114_Fall2025/README.md

 ## Notes About Java Built-in Collections

 Java already provides `java.util.LinkedList` (a doubly linked list implementation).
-These notes intentionally focus on *implementing linked lists yourself* to match the educational goals of the original C materials.
+These notes intentionally focus on *implementing linked lists yourself* to match the educational goals.

----

-If you want, you can paste any specific instructor requirements (naming conventions, method signatures, whether generics are allowed, etc.) and I can adjust the Java versions accordingly.